duuusen/duych/content/blog/tear-up-see-you-again/index.md

 </div>

 ## Wheat pasted photographs
-5 photographs XXXDimensionXXX, inkjet print on poster paper, applied to the wall using wheat paste and white paint.
+Two prints 1065x710mm and three prints 532x354mm, inkjet on poster paper, applied to the wall using wheat paste and white paint.
 Analog photos taken in Hong Kong during October 2019.
-The film got x-rayed several times during transportation to Shanghai before developing and printing.
+The film was x-rayed several times during transportation to Shanghai before developing and printing.

 <div class="full">